 The two receptacles for optional accessories are on the RH console.
 See the Attachments & Accessories section for information.
-The receptacles are for switches for an optional electric deck lift, lights and/or an auxiliary switch.

-12V Outlet (If Equipped)
+12V Outlet (If equipped)

-The 12V outlet is located to the right of the operator's seat on the lower panel of he RH console and is used for the convenience of plugging in accessories that require a power source with a maximum load of 5A at 12V.
+The 12V outlet is located to the right of the operator's seat on the lower panel of the RH console and is used for the convenience of plugging in accessories that require a power source with a maximum load of 5A at 12V.